Consistency levels in Azure Cosmos DB

 Configure the default consistency level

 You can configure the default consistency level on your Azure Cosmos account at any time.
-The default consistency level configured on your account applies to all Azure Cosmos DB databases and containers under that account.
+The default consistency level configured on your account applies to all Azure Cosmos databases and containers under that account.
 All reads and queries issued against a container or a database use the specified consistency level by default.
 To learn more, see how to configure the default consistency level.

 Guarantees associated with consistency levels

 The comprehensive SLAs provided by Azure Cosmos DB guarantee that 100 percent of read requests meet the consistency guarantee for any consistency level you choose.
 A read request meets the consistency SLA if all the consistency guarantees associated with the consistency level are satisfied.
-The precise definitions of the five consistency levels in Azure Cosmos DB by using the TLA+ specification language are provided in the azure-cosmos-tla GitHub repo.
+The precise definitions of the five consistency levels in Azure Cosmos DB using the TLA+ specification language are provided in the azure-cosmos-tla GitHub repo.

 The semantics of the five consistency levels are described here: